 20250703 today

 Typically, this refers to a java script-based calculator page named “enzan.html.”
-For instance, one example shows a page where number buttons invoke a JS function enzan('tasu')
+For instance, one example shows a page where number buttons invoke a JS function enzan('tasu'), enzan('hiku'), etc., implementing addition, subtraction, multiplication, division, and other functions like sin, cos, log, and power

 In contrast, enzan.cgi refers to a cgi script (likely in Perl or another language run on a server) that processes input from an HTML form and returns computed results.